 Similarly, in Indonesia, Halodoc has made its name in the telemedicine scene.
 The app is available for Android and iOS users and offers a full range of medical services: online consultations, medicine delivery, on-demand lab tests, a hospital and doctor directory, as well as an appointment scheduler.
 The app also works with Go-Jek’s motorcycle delivery to send out medicines, and Go-Jek also has its own medicine delivery feature, Go-Med, which is linked with HaloDoc.

 So what makes HaloDoc different from other online health consultation apps?
 HaloDoc has a distinct online platform for online consultation services that is WebRTC based, proudly provided by Qiscus, particularly for its live video and chat technology.
-This platform allows patients to meet up with their doctors at any given time for direct access and live interactions in the fastest, most accurate and safest way.
+This platform allows patients to meet up with their doctors.
+At any given time for direct access and live interactions in the fastest, most accurate and safest way.

 Our ultimate goal is to improve patient care with the best treatment and services in an effective way to maintain people’s health.

-Are you interested in embedding chatbot technology in your business?
+Do you interested in embedding chatbot technology in your business?
 Let us help you leverage on chatbots for your business and communities.
 Leave us a note at [email protected] to see how you can contribute to your community with chatbot technology!